chall8908/Datamonster/README.md

 Datamonster v.1.0
 ============

-Datamonster is a JavaScript add on for [DripStat](https://dripstat.com/game/).
+Datamonster is a JavaScript addon for [DripStat](https://dripstat.com/game/).